rackerlabs/support-how-to/content/rackspace-email/setting-up-an-imap-account-on-a-windows-phone.md

 ---
 node_id: 3353
-title: Setting up an IMAP account on a Windows Phone
+title: Set up an IMAP account on a Windows phone
 type: article
 created_date: '2013-03-18'
 created_by: Mawutor Amesawu